Questions To Ask An Obstetrician

 It’s very important to choose someone who you feel will involve and inform you throughout your pregnancy and birth, without wanting to race you out the door in five minutes.
 You're not a number.

 #3: What Are Your Thoughts About Pain Relief During Labour?

-Another great indicator on how they view the birth process.
+Another great indicator of how a health care provider views the birth process.

-- Do they just assume that you will have pain relief or will they support and encourage natural pain relief methods?
+- Do they assume you'll have pain relief like everyone else, or will they support and encourage natural pain relief methods?

-- Will they openly tell you the side affects for you AND your baby?
+- Will they fully inform you about any side affects for you as well as your baby?

-- Will they encourage you to accept pain relief in labour, or recommend against it if you are close to birthing your baby?
+- Will they encourage you to accept pain relief, or recommend against it if you are close to birthing your baby?

 What they say about pain relief and if they think you will quickly succumb to it says much about what they think of the birthing process and how supportive they will be.